Call Doctor If:

 - Your child has symptoms of an ear infection along with a fever of 102 F or higher, inconsolable crying, severe pain, or other symptoms of concern.

-- You see ear drainage, or the ear looks like it's sticking out, or there is swelling in front of the ear.
+- You see ear drainage, the ear looks like it's sticking out, or there is swelling in front of the ear.

 1. Use Child-Formula Pain Relievers